Ten-Guins! Pens win 10th straight, 6-2 over Flyers

 Yet the Flyers played on and lost their fourth straight game.

+“We have nine, 10 guys out, six guys in protocol.
+It’s a tough league to win that way,” Flyers center Scott Laughton said.

-Flyers forward James van Riemsdyk said before the game he tried not to worry about the fairness of the situation.
+Flyers forward James van Riemsdyk said he tried not to worry about the fairness of the situation.

 “Obviously it’s out of our control, to a degree,” he said.
 “You just have to hope that everyone making these decisions, that it’s kind of relatively fair across the board for that sort of stuff.
 I don’t want to waste too much energy thinking about stuff like that.
 I just try to focus on the game tonight.”